Last updated: 13 Jul 2008

 Some Mosquitoes of Medical Importance

-There are over 3,000 mosquito species worldwide, over 200 species in the United States and approximately 85 in Texas.
-Over 15 species are thought to be involved in the cycling of the disease.
+There are over 3,000 mosquito species worldwide, over 200 species in the United States and approximately 85 species in Texas.

 Aedes, Anopheles, and Culex Photos - OK State Department of Entomology